COVID-19 Information for Graduate Students

 Are students currently able to travel to do research or attend conferences?

 As of May 25, 2020 , the University of Toronto has cancelled future University activity to international locations for all students until December 31, 2020.
-University activities abroad on or after January 1, 2021 are scheduled to continue at this time.
 If you’re able to postpone or shift your travel to a later date, please arrange to do so.
 If you’re unable to change your plans, please note that, regrettably, your activity is cancelled.

-PhD students planning to travel abroad for dissertation research during this time should contact email@example.com.
+PhD students planning to travel abroad for dissertation research during this time should contact the Safety Abroad Office at firstname.lastname@example.org.
 Given the current situation, there are significant travel restrictions and it will be difficult for you to make travel arrangements.
 We encourage you to postpone or shift your travel to a later date if you’re able to do so.
-If your work abroad can be carried out safely and in consideration of government advisories regarding travel, you may be able to proceed.
+If your work abroad can be carried out safely and in consideration of government advisories regarding travel, you may be able to proceed if approved by Safety Abroad and the Graduate Chair..

 I have received funding to travel to do fieldwork or attend a conference.
 What will happen to this funding?